-Say you want to shoot portraits but, how do you start?
+Many people have asked me, how to shoot portraits?
+How do you start?
 How do you get people in front of your camera?
 What are some good practices?
 Keep reading to learn more.

 If you’ve seen my website or follow me in social media, you know that my main offering is portrait photography.
 That’s one of the reasons why I decided to write this post.
 The other one is that one of the most common questions I hear is: “How to start in portrait photography?”.